 Problems can arise in any of these specialized structures, especially with active adults.

-Foot and ankle surgery may become necessary when non-surgical alternatives like physical therapy or pain injection shots are ineffective.
-The most common reasons for foot and ankle surgery originate from various types of arthritis or deformities patients may have been born with.
+Foot and ankle surgery may become necessary when non-surgical alternatives like physical therapy or pain injection shots or tendon sheath injections are ineffective.
+The most common reasons for foot and ankle surgery originate from various types of arthritis, broken bones, ligament tears, tendon tears or foot and ankle deformities patients may have been born with or developed over time.

 Ankle/Subtalar arthroscopy is typically the go-to technique for all orthopedic surgeries, including foot and ankle procedures.
 The surgeon makes a small incision on the affected area and uses small surgical tools and a fiber-optic camera to view where damage must be treated.
 Recovery time after foot or ankle arthroscopy is about four to six weeks after completion of the surgery.

 Fracture repair: Is typically done when the ankle or foot bones are broken and out of place and needs to be done to repair and put everything back in its original place.
 Recovery time varies for this but usually six to eight weeks after surgery.